robobeau/JobInterviewStory/README.md

 npm install
 ```

-Run Grunt in order to compile the newly installed third party vendor scripts:
+Run Grunt in order to compile the newly installed third party vendor scripts, and to serve the game:

 ```
 grunt
 ```

-The following assumes you're running some version of Apache:

-Opening the *index.html* file directly will result in all sorts of 404 errors, so you'll need to [create a Virtual Hosts entry](http://httpd.apache.org/docs/2.2/vhosts/examples.html), and [modify your OS's Hosts file](http://www.rackspace.com/knowledge_center/article/how-do-i-modify-my-hosts-file), accordingly.